Characters: Doctor Who Other Supporting Cast

 - Really 700 Years Old: According to the Doctor, she's "against" ageing.

 - Suspiciously Similar Substitute: For River Song: Apart from being Mother Superious and being converted into a Dalek puppet, pretty much every line of dialogue could easily have been spoken by River.
-She can even fly the TARDIS.
-This has led to some speculation that she may be a previously unseen River incarnation.
+She can even fly the TARDIS, and is referred to by the Doctor as having battled the "psychopath" inside her all her life, much like River.

 - Too Spicy for Yog Sothoth: Tasha Lem is too strong-willed to be fully converted into a Dalek puppet, just like Oswin Oswald.